TheOnceAndFutureSmalltalker/advanced_lane_line_detection/writeup.md

 There are 3 methods - one for absolute gradient, `abs_thresh()`, one for magnitude of gradient `mag_thresh()`, and one for gradient direction, `dir_thresh()`.
 Each method takes an imput image and an upper and lower threshold value.  `abs_thresh()` also takes an orientation parameter of 'x' or 'y'.
 Each method converst input image to grayscale, then uses the openCV `Sobel()` function to calculate the gradients for the image.
 The `abs_thresh()` method converts all results to absolute value since we don't care about the direction of the gradient, just the value of the change in either the x or y direction.
 The `mag_thresh()` method calculates the magnitude of the x and y components of the gradient vector.
 The `dir_thresh()` calculates the direction of the gradient from the x and y components.
 All three methods return a binary versoin of the output image.

 Below are some examples of these three gradient transforms on test road images.
+In order to make these images viewable, I had to transform them from binary to black white images where the 1 pixels in binary became (255,255,255) pixels for viewing the images.
 <br />
 <p align="center">
 <img src="https://github.com/TheOnceAndFutureSmalltalker/advanced_lane_line_detection/blob/master/output_images/test1_gf_absx_20_100.jpg" width="320px" /><br /><b>Absolute gradient X with threshold (20, 100)</b></p>